nix-community/nixpkgs-wayland/README.md

 ## Notes

-* This is meant to be used with a nixpkgs near `nixos-unstable`
+* This is meant to be used with a nixpkgs near `nixos-unstable`.